-the application for the extension of the existing site permit for 811 West Live Oak Street (site
+We are requesting Council to review the decision of the Planning Commission with respect to the application for the extension of the existing site permit for 811 West Live Oak Street (site permit 2015-0543C) Below are listed our concerns.

-The extension of a site plan is regulated by chapter §25-5-62 of the Land Development Code.
-According to this chapter, in order for a site plan to be extended, the developer must demonstrate compliance with at least one of the criteria outlined in §25-5-62 (C)(1) (a) to (d).
+The extension of a site plan is regulated by chapter \$25-5-62 of the Land Development Code.
+According to this chapter, in order for a site plan to be extended, the developer must demonstrate compliance with at least one of the criteria outlined in \$25-5-62 (C)(1) (a) to (d).